-Similar to the Ombudsman Office, the Graduate Student Advocates (GSAs) can help resolve problems you may encounter during your graduate studies at Stony Brook.
-In many situations, you may simply need more information or assistance finding and contacting the appropriate people within the University.
-They are here to help.
-The University has two Graduate Student Advocates, one for doctoral students and one for master's students.
+Similar to the Ombuds Office, the Graduate Student Advocates (GSAs) can help resolve problems students may encounter during their graduate studies at Stony Brook.
+In many situations, students may simply need more information or assistance finding and contacting the appropriate people within the University.
+We’re here to help.

-Contact the appropriate Graduate Student Advocate any time you have a serious problem or concern that you don’t know how to handle.
+Contact us anytime you have a serious problem or concern that you don’t know how to handle.
 When faced with a conflict or issue, it is always best to start locally.
 Talking first to your advisor, graduate program director, graduate program coordinator, or department administrator can often remedy the situation.
 In most cases they will be in the best position to handle your problem quickly and efficiently as they are most familiar with your specific field.
 When this is not possible, or if you are unsure of how to proceed, we are here to help.

 Whatever the issue, we will help you navigate the University’s resources to find the help you need.

 How We Help:

 2. Assess possible courses of action and offer guidance in pursuing the options best suited to your specific situation.

 3. Refer you to the person most capable of addressing your concerns, arranging introductions and meetings as necessary.

 4. Provide support on personal matters that may be effecting your academic performance.

 5. If necessary or appropriate, intercede on your behalf or mediate for you